cliffy987/GameSpotStoreManager/README.md

 # GameSpot Store Manager

 A desktop application designed for use by store clerks of a fictional company called GameSpot.
-Users are able to keep track of stock, sales records, as well as selling games to customers and updating information about game listings.
+Users are able to keep track of stock and sales records, as well as selling games to customers and updating information about game listings.

 ## Features: